aaron-ng/Hikers_Guide/README.txt

 =============================================================

 A relational database for hiking trails.
-This database keeps track of individual trails and parks, as well as it’s respective geocaches, activities and pictures.
+This database keeps track of individual trails and parks, as well as its respective geocaches, activities, reviews and pictures.
+This database also implements a search function that can search depending on a variety of factors including but not limited to: distance from user, trail length, trail type.

 This database and front end user interface is a collaborate effort between Quincy Els and Aaron Ng.

 USED: Apache 2.4 and MySQL